AdobeDocs/experience-cloud.en/help/mobile-ios-swift-implementation/target-vec.md

 **To verify the logging**

 1. Save the XCode project
-1. Rebuild the app
+1. Rebuild the app and wait for it to reopen in the Simulator
-1. When the app has opened successfully click in the Console pane of XCode
+1. Click in the Console pane of XCode
 1. Use ⌘-F to open the Find box
 1. Search for `targetvec` in the Find box
 1. Hit `Enter` to jump to the Target request and Post body (Note that the Lifecycle parameters are automatically included):

    ![Verify Target VEC Logging](images/mobile-targetvec-requestInConsole.png)

+Because of the settings we selected when we configured the Target VEC extension, this request will fire whenever the app first loads.
+It will prefetch all of the Target VEC activities that you have created for your app.

+Notice the parameters for the application name and version.
+All Target VEC activities that you create will automatically be Targeted to these properties.

 ## Add Parameters